 Relates to contributions received in cash from the Group's clients to improve the project economics of gas wells.
 The amounts collected are reflected as a deferred income in the balance sheet and recognised in the Consolidated Statement of Income over the productive life of the associated wells.
 The depreciation of the gas wells that generated the deferred income is charged to the Consolidated Statement of Income simultaneously with the amortisation of the deferred income.
-The addition in 2016 corresponds to the deferred income related to the take or pay provision associated to gas sales in Brazil, that Petrobras will make up in the future.
+The addition in 2016 and the amounts used in 2017 correspond to the deferred income related to the take or pay provision associated to gas sales in Brazil.